caleb-harrison/SeatGeek-API/README.md

 Although these challenges were something I hadn't done before, I was quickly able to break down what I wanted to accomplish, do research, and eventually implement the solution.

-This project, among others in the last 6-8 months, have highlighted to me that iOS app development is what I love to do.
-I have tried many types of software development and explored other computer science options.
-However, mobile application development–specifically iOS app development–brings together all of my favorite portions of development.
-Working for a company such as Fetch Rewards being able to do what I love would be a dream come true.
+**This project, among others in the last 6-8 months, have highlighted to me that iOS app development is what I love to do and what best encapsulates my skillset.
+I have tried many types of software development and explored other computer science options and mobile application development–specifically iOS app development–brings together all of my favorite portions of development.
+Mobile app development allows me to constantly show my eye for design while also being able to solve real-world problems and see them unfold before my eyes as I progress.**

+**Working for a company such as Fetch Rewards while being able to do what I love would be a dream come true.
 I hope that my passion can be conveyed in my work here and potentially further in a future conversation!
-Thank you so much for taking the time to review my submission.
+Thank you so much for taking the time to review my submission.**

-– Caleb Harrison ❤️
+**– Caleb Harrison ❤️**

 ## 📥 Contact